EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

  8 | impl Drop for Droppy {
    | ^^^^^^^^^^^^^^^^^^^^
    = note: most of the time, changing drop order is harmless; inspect the `impl Drop`s for side effects like releasing locks or sending messages
+   = warning: this changes meaning in Rust 2024
+   = note: for more information, see <https://doc.rust-lang.org/edition-guide/rust-2024/temporary-tail-expr-scope.html>
 note: the lint level is defined here
   --> lint_example.rs:1:9
    |